schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 (model_formulation)=
 # Formulation of chromatographic process models

-In this chapter, an overview of the formulation of chromatographic process models is provided, covering different aspects of the modeling of separation processes.
+This chapter provides an overview of the formulation of chromatographic process models, highlighting various aspects of their modeling approaches.
-Models for retention mechanisms are presented, followed by a description of the equations used to describe the phenomena occurring inside the column and how they are coupled to the adsorption models.
+It begins with models for retention mechanisms, followed by a description of the equations used to capture the phenomena occurring within the column and their coupling to adsorption isotherm models.
-Finally, effects that occur outside the column in the periphery of the system are considered.
+Finally, the chapter considers effects that occur outside the column, in the system's periphery.

 ## Digression: machine learning models

-In recent years, machine learning (ML) models have become increasingly popular in the field of chromatography due to their ability to efficiently handle large amounts of data and accurately model complex systems {cite}`Subraveti2022`.
+In recent years, machine learning (ML) models have gained increasing popularity in the field of chromatography due to their ability to efficiently handle large datasets and accurately model complex systems {cite}`Subraveti2022`.
-These models are predominantly data-driven; that is, they rely less on a physical understanding of the system and more on approximating and interpolating some measured output as a function of input variables.
+These models are predominantly data-driven, meaning they rely less on a physical understanding of the system and instead focus on approximating and interpolating measured outputs as functions of input variables.
-Machine learning approaches are particularly valuable in scenarios where underlying mechanisms are not fully understood, or when direct measurement of necessary parameters is difficult.
+Machine learning approaches are particularly valuable in scenarios where the underlying mechanisms are not fully understood or when direct measurement of necessary parameters is challenging.
-In addition, machine learning models can be used for surrogate modeling, to create a simplified approximation of a complex, computationally expensive model {cite}`Jaepel2022`.
+In addition, ML models can be employed for surrogate modeling, providing simplified approximations of complex, computationally expensive models {cite}`Jaepel2022`.

-Despite the advances in machine learning, mechanistic models remain crucial, particularly in training machine learning models for chromatographic applications.
+While machine learning offers powerful tools, mechanistic models remain essential, particularly in cases where they are used to inform or train machine learning models for chromatographic applications.
-Understanding the design criteria and defining the overall structure of the model are essential steps in optimizing chromatographic processes.
+Understanding the design criteria and defining the overall structure of mechanistic models are critical steps in optimizing chromatographic processes.
-Therefore, in this work, the focus will be solely on mechanistic models.
+As such, this work focuses exclusively on mechanistic models.

 (isotherm_models)=
-## Adsorption isotherms
+## Adsorption isotherm models

-Different adsorption isotherm models are used to describe the accumulation of molecules on the surface of the stationary phase.
+Adsorption isotherm models describe the accumulation of molecules on the surface of a stationary phase.
-Usually, the loading concentration $q$ is be quantified as a function of the mobile phase concentration $c$.
+Typically, the loading concentration $q$ of a component is expressed as a function of its concentration $c$ in the mobile phase.
+These models, often referred to as "binding models," provide the mathematical framework for understanding adsorption behavior.

 (linear_model)=
 ### Linear model

-In the simplest model, the loading $q$ is directly proportional to the concentration $c$ in the mobile phase where the equilibrium constant $a$, sometimes also referred to as Henry coefficient, represents the strength of the interaction:
+The simplest binding model assumes that the loading concentration $q$ of a component is directly proportional to its concentration $c$ in the mobile phase.
+This relationship is defined by an equilibrium constant $a$, sometimes referred to as the Henry coefficient, which represents the strength of interaction between the stationary phase and the component:

 ```{math}
 :label: linear_equilibrium